dirtsimple/php-server/README.md

 * composer-installed files are properly chowned, and cloned files are chowned to the correct `PUID`/`PGID` instead of the default `nginx` uid/gid
 * `sendfile` is turned on for optimal static file performance, unless you set `VIRTUALBOX_DEV=true`
 * Configuration files don't grow on each container restart
-* nginx and composer are run as the nginx/`PUID` user, not root
+* nginx and composer are run as the nginx/`PUID` user, not root (and there's a handy `as-nginx` script for running other things that way)

 ### Adding Your Code